 In normal verbal negative questions hiç translates as never

 Hiç Alanya'ya gitmediniz mi?
 Have you never been to Alanya?

 Other Indefinites are:

-NOTE: bazı - some - always takes the plural - bazı kadınlar - some ladies, bazı evler - some houses
+To reiterate:: bazı some always takes the plural bazı kadınlar some ladies, bazı evler some houses

 This method is used whenever it is necessary to differentiate between the sexes of your brother/sisters.

-We stated above that generally there is no gender distinction in Turkish, unhappily this does not apply to close family relationships as, for instance many relations on the mother's side will have a different word than the father's side: Just two examples here - but they are myriad!
+There is no gender distinction in Turkish; unhappily this does not apply to close family relationships.
+Many relations on the mother's side will have a different word than the father's side: Just two examples here but they are myriad!